RealNattawattHongthong/nhentai-sauce-generator/README.md

 ## This Project has 3 languages English Japanese and Thai!
 ## install instructions
 you need python to use the program
-1.install python
+1.Download the source code<br>
-2.go to the library installers to install the required libraries 3.run the file!
+2.go to the library installers to install the required libraries<br>
+3.run the file Eng means english jp means japanese th means thai!<br>
 ## English
 this is a Number Generator/Link Generator for the popular website nhentai.<br>
 to reduce the time for finding the sauce for masturbation.<br>